fuseraft/kiwi/docs/builtins.md

 ### `rotate(n)`

-Rotate the elements of the list by a specified number of positions.
+Rotate the values of the list by a specified number of positions.

-If `n` is negative, elements are rotated left.
+If `n` is negative, values are rotated left.

 ```ruby
 println "abcd".chars().rotate(1)  # prints: ["d", "a", "b", "c"]